 The Women Don’t Owe You Pretty author has been accused of profiting from ‘black ideas, black activism and black work’

 If you are in any way a follower of Instagram feminism, then you’re probably familiar with political activist Florence Given, and her debut book, Women Don’t Owe You Pretty.
 The feminist self-help book aims to provide an accessible entry point into progressive feminism for people of all ages and genders.

-Florence Given faced criticism this week from India Ysabel, a fellow activist and co-founder of a sexual violence charity The Speak Up Space.
-India accused Florence’s book of being incredibly similar to What A Time To Be Alone, a 2018 self-help book by Chidera Eggerue, better known as The Slumflower on Instagram.
+Florence Given faced criticism this week after her book was accused of being incredibly similar to What A Time To Be Alone, a 2018 self-help book by Chidera Eggerue, better known as The Slumflower on Instagram.

 The Slumflower has come forward about the similarities between the books, arguing that Florence Given acknowledges the black women who inspired her book but hasn’t used any of the wealth generated to give back to the black community.

-India said: “We need to have a conversation about white people profiting off of black people’s ideas, black activism, black work.
+“We need to have a conversation about white people profiting off of black people’s ideas, black activism, black work.
 They don’t give money to that black person, that black person is not paid.
-In this case, The Slumflower wasn’t paid, approached about donating a portion of the profits to a charity of her choice.
+In this case, The Slumflower wasn’t paid, approached about donating a portion of the profits to a charity of her choice”, they said.

 “You cannot call it feminism if you’re not crediting black women and you’re not paying them.
 If your feminism doesn’t uplift the most marginalised groups within society then it’s not feminism.
 I know so many people love this book, and I really hope it’s helped you, but I hope you can look at it from my perspective and The Slumflower’s perspective.
 It’s not okay.”

 What has The Slumflower said about Women Don’t Owe You Pretty?